l2beat/earl/README.md

   `a(Object)` to match any object (won't match null)
 - `stringContaining(substring)` - matches any string containing given substring

+### Modifiers

+- `not` - will make expectation fail when it should succeed and succeed when it should fail

 ## Project state

 I would call the current state a Minimal MVP ;) All of the features mentioned above work but are very limited.
 There are